verbit-ai/verbit-streaming-python-sdk/README.md

 #### Responses on silent audio segments
 It should be noted that "transcript" and "captions" responses behave differently when the audio being transcribed is silent:
 * "transcript" responses are sent regardless of the audio content, in such a way that the entire audio duration is covered by "transcript" responses.
-In case of a silent audio segment, "transcript" responses will be sent with an empty word list.
+In case of a silent audio segment, "transcript" responses will be sent with an empty word list, but with timestamps which mark the portion of the audio that was transcribed.
-* "captions" responses are sent only when the speech recognition output contains words, which can be segmented into a caption.
+* "captions" responses are sent only when the speech recognition output contains words.
 In case of a silent audio segment, no "captions" responses will be sent, since a caption doesn't make sense without any words.
-As a result of the nature of this response type, "captions" responses will not necessarily cover the entire audio duration (i.e. there may be "gaps" between "captions" responses).
+Therefore, "captions" responses will not necessarily cover the entire audio duration (i.e. there may be "gaps" between "captions" responses).

 ### Error handling and recovery